weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 ### March-2019 - #14031

 The transaction period of the reports is customised in this point.
 The requirement of the client was to view the transaction period in three different ways such as Today, Previous working Day and Period.
 However more options for selecting the transaction period has added in this point.
-This change is applicable in both HR Works and HR Work Plus in the general transaction screen and report screens.
+This change is applicable in both HROn and HR Work Plus in the general transaction screen and report screens.

 The changes are made as follows.